grofit/electron/docs/tutorial/quick-start.md

 Electron uses web pages as its GUI, so you could also see it as a minimal Chromium browser, controlled by JavaScript.

+When including scripts from within web pages they will be resolved via CommonJS module loading pattern which lets you install your browser dependencies via npm.
+This mens that by default most module aware scripts will be loaded using the require pattern rather than global variables.

 ### Main process

 In Electron, the process that runs `package.json`'s `main` script is called